cleaningkid/cleaningkid/README.md

 # cleaningkid
-The Cleaning Kid will clean your room for $8.99
+The Cleaning Kid will clean your room for $9.90 / hour.